 Due to these issues, transplantations are usually only successful when they are carried out in children and young people, or older people in good health, and there is a suitable brother or sister who can provide a donation.

 In most cases of chronic leukaemia, the potential risks of transplantation far outweigh any benefit.
-For example, the chances of an elderly person with advanced chronic leukaemia surviving a bone marrow transplant can be as low as one in five.

 However, your specific circumstances may mean that the benefits of treatment outweigh the risks.

 Read more about bone marrow transplants